junxit/us-congress-bills-113/metadata.md

 - 2014-05-28 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
 - 2014-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 0 (Roll no. 242). (text: CR H4858)
 - 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 370 - 0 (Roll no. 242).(text: CR H4858)
+- 2014-06-02 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 403.